MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 ### MAG folder

-Now each bin that had completeness and redundancy (according to anvi'o) over 70 % and under 10 %, respectively, will have "MAG" in its name.
+Now each bin that had completeness and redundancy (according to analyses by anvi'o) over 90 % and under 5 %, respectively, will have "MAG" in its name.
 For example `DF16_MAG_00001`.
 So we can only pick those for further analyses.
-We will make a folder with softlinks to all of our MAGs and then analyze only these with CheckM2 and GTDB-Tk.
+We will make a softlinks to all of our MAGs to the folder `06_GENOMES` and then analyze only these with CheckM2 and GTDB-Tk.

 ```bash
 cd 06_GENOMES